Frequently Asked Questions

 MCAT, GPA, and Prerequisite Coursework

-UND SMHS does not require a minimum MCAT.
+The UND SMHS does not require a minimum MCAT.
 We consider a range of variables in applicants, not just metrics, but a minimum cumulative and BCPM (biology, chemistry, physics, math) GPA of 3.0 or higher is expected.
-The average GPA for applicants accepted into the 2018 entering class was 3.7 and the average MCAT was 507.
+The average GPA for applicants accepted into the 2019 entering class was 3.5 and the average MCAT was 507.

-For additional attributes and experiences we look for in applicants, visit Application Process page.
+For additional attributes and experiences we look for in applicants, visit the Application Process page.

 The Medical College Admission Test (MCAT) is given multiple times each year.
-For most application cycles, the latest test you can take the MCAT and have the test results reach us by the November 1 application deadline is mid September.
+For most application cycles, the latest test you can take the MCAT is mid-Septembers to have the test results to us by the deadline of Nov.
+1.

 MCAT scores may not be older than three years at the time of application.

-All scores will be reported on the AMCAS application.
-The committee will look most closely at the most recent results, but all MCAT scores may be considered.
+The committee will look most closely at the most recent results, but all MCAT scores will be considered.

 There is no required major for our medical school.
 You should choose a major that interests you and you can excel in at college.
 We urge applicants to take a variety of courses, from humanities, to behavior sciences, to applied sciences.

-There is no timeline for when prerequisite courses must be taken.
-The goal of prerequisites is to prepare you for the MCAT and the rigors of medical school.
+There is no timeline for when a bachelor’s degree must have been completed within.
+The goal of recommended course material is to prepare you for the MCAT and the rigors of medical school.
 Some applicants find that they need to retake some science courses before launching into a medical school curriculum.

 Residency and Citizenship